javos65/Bitcoin-Stamp/README.md

-## Fractal-Stamp
+## Bitcoin-Stamp
-Create your unique stamp for your Bitcoin
+Create your unique stamp for your Bitcoin with Fractals

 Python Notebook script for generating a Bitcoin Post Stamp.
 Stamp includes the value accordign the block chain.